 - 1. Four chapter exams will be conducted, as scheduled in the official course syllabus. - 2.
-An exam review will be provided and discussed the class session prior to each exam date. - 3.
-Make-up exams will be given for an excused absence.
+An exam review will be provided the class session prior to each exam date. - 3.
 Please advise in advance (when possible) if you will miss an exam, so that arrangements can be made for a make-up exam.
-All make-up exams, not otherwise scheduled, will be given the last week before the course final examination date.